microsoft/vswhere/CONTRIBUTING.md

 ## Coding

-This project uses a Git flow model releasing from the `master` branch with development based on and stabilize in the `develop` branch.
+This project uses a GitHub flow model with development and releases based on the `main` branch.
 You can view current build status in the [README](README.md) document.

 Please follow project code styles including,